 Give a speech (if asked).

-At the wedding reception, this job is typically reserved for the best man.
+At the wedding reception, this job is typically reserved for the best person.
 But if you’re asked to speak, do so!
 And if you’re not asked, do not grab the mic and give a speech anyways.
 Weddings run on tight schedules, and the disruption could mess up the flow of the evening.

 Be the first on the dance floor.